arunsah10/Book-Glance/README.md

    ```bash
    npm install
    ```
-   If it does npt work then try:
+   If it does not work then try:
       ```bash
    npm install --legacy-peer-deps